mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `git commit -m "edited filename.txt"`
 * Push local changes to github remote <br />
 `git push`

-#### Special cases for git pull
-* Update your local working branch with commits from the remote.
-Will rewrite history so any local commits occur after all new commits coming from the remote, avoiding a merge commit <br />
-`git pull --rebase`
-* To force Git to overwrite your current branch to match the remote tracking branch  <br />
-`git pull --force`
-* Fetch all remotes - this is handy if you are working on a fork or in another use case with multiple remotes <br />
-`git pull --all`

 #### Rebasing and merging different branches
 * Combine changes made on two distinct branches.
 For example, a developer would merge when they want to combine changes from a feature branch into the main branch for deployment <br />